punxund/ontological-knowledge-in-LM/README.md

 Ontological knowledge that can be used in a knowledge graph or in the SemanticWeb are manually created and stored by human.
-If ontological knowledge can be automatically extracted using a language model that has shown improvements in several knowledgeintensive fields, it will be possible to increase the eciency of knowledge expansion.
+If ontological knowledge can be automatically extracted using a language model that has shown improvements in several knowledgeintensive fields, it will be possible to increase the efficiency of knowledge expansion.
 Therefore, we evaluate the ontological knowledge about two properties ’instance of ’ and ’subclass of ’, that is encoded in pre-trained language models.
 We conducted extensive experiments comparing the triples predicted by the pre-trained language model (BERT)